davidseve/flat-git-repo/README.md

 - Check the configured size and word limits
 - Review error messages in the script output

+### Git-related errors
+- **"Git is not available"**: Install Git and ensure it's in your PATH
+- **"Failed to clone repository"**: Check repository URL and network connectivity
+- **"Authentication failed"**: Verify your GitLab PAT is set correctly
+- **"Repository not found"**: Check if the repository exists and you have access

 ## 📝 Configuration Examples

 ### Command Line Usage Examples